 Before discussing the things we're doing, I wanted to briefly discuss what you can do to help protect yourself now.
 For most users, there are three steps you can immediately take to help yourself.

 Use a Password Manager (like 1Password or LastPass) to set random, unique passwords for every site.
 Additionally, look to enable Two-Factor Authentication where possible; this uses something you have, in addition to the password you know, to validate you.
 This will mean, alongside your password, you have to enter a short-lived password from a device like your phone before being able to login to any site.

 Two-Factor Authentication is supported on many of the worlds most popular social media, banking and shopping sites.
 You can find out how to enable it on popular websites at turnon2fa.com.
 If you are a developer, you should take efforts to ensure you support Two Factor Authentication.

 Set a secure memorable password for your password manager; and yes, turn on Two-Factor Authentication for it (and keep your backup codes safe).
-You can find additional security tips (including tips on how to create a secure master password) in my blog post: Simple Cyber Security Tips.
+You can find additional security tips (including tips on how to create a secure main password) in my blog post: Simple Cyber Security Tips.

 Developers should look to abolish bad practice composition rules (and simplify them as much as possible).
 Password expiration policies do more harm than good, so seek to do away with them.
 For further information refer to the blog post by the UK's National Cyber Security Centre: The problems with forcing regular password expiry.